-She also served as the math team captain and qualified for the AIME every single year
+She also served as the math team captain and qualified for the International 2001 AMC 8 contest.

-Nan’s most meaningful activity, however, was certainly her stint as the Editor-in-Chief of The Lawrence, the School’s award-winning weekly newspaper.
-As EIC, she authored editorials, project managed each publication, and represented The Lawrence at various alumni functions Nan furthered her journalism career as a chosen attendee of J-camp, a fee-free journalism camp hosted by the AAJA.
++In addi, the School’s award-winning weekly newspaper.
+As EIC, she authored editorials, project managed each publication, and represented The Lawrence at various alumni function, Nas furthered her journalism career as a chosen attendee of Nan’s most meaningful activity, however, was certainly her stint as the Editor-in-Chief of J-Camp, Duke’s Talent Identification Program, a fee-free journalism camp hosted by the AAJA.

 After earning a perfect PSAT score her second year and a lengthy application process, Nan was delighted to be part of the 5% of students selected to